 Get practice questions, video tutorials, and detailed study lessonsGet Your Study Guide

 At most colleges, you’ll take the placement test on a computer in a designated lab or room.
 Learn the rules for the test day and the site.
 Find out what you are and aren’t allowed to take into the test site.
-Ask if there’s a time limit; often, there is no time limit for the placement test.
 In some cases, a school will allow you to bring in a calculator, and in others, the school will prohibit calculators.

 To get the most meaningful results from your test, focus on the preparation of your math skills through practice and study, and make sure that you get plenty of sleep and take care of personal needs prior to the test.